ts4nfdi/api-gateway/ReadMe.md

 ## Installation

-To set up the NFDI Federated Search Service, follow these steps:
+To set up the API-Gateway, follow these steps:

 1. Clone the repository to your local machine:
    `git clone https://github.com/ts4nfdi/api-gateway.git`
 2. Navigate to the project directory:
-   `cd nfdi`
+   `cd api-gateway`
 3. Build and compile the service:
    `mvn clean install`
 4. Run the service:
-   `java -jar target/nfdi.jar`
+   `java -jar target/api-gateway-0.0.1-SNAPSHOT.jar`

-The service will be accessible at `http://localhost:8080/nfdi/swagger-ui/index.html?configUrl=/nfdi/openai/swagger-config#` by default.
+The service will be accessible at `http://localhost:8080/api-gateway/swagger-ui/index.html?configUrl=/api-gateway/openapi/swagger-config#` by default.

 ## Extensibility and Customization